 The only difference was that when my uncle's rackets came off the assembly line, they didn't put the well-known brand logo on the product.
-My uncle's rackets sold for less money, in the same big-box retailer, next to the namebrand rackets.
+My uncle's rackets sold for less money, in the same big-box retailer, next to the name-brand rackets.
 Month after month, the name-brand rackets outsold the generic-brand ones.
 Why?
 Because people perceived greater value from the name-brand rackets and felt just fine paying a premium for that feeling.
 On a strictly rational scale, the generic rackets offered better value.
-But again, value is a perception, not a calculation, which is the reason companies make such a big deal about investing in their brand loyal buyers will always rationalize the premium they pay or the inconvenience they suffer to get that feeling.
-To them, the sacrifice of time or money is worth it.
-They will try to explain that their feeling of value comes from quality or features or some other easy-to-point-to element, but it doesn't
+But again, value is a perception, not a calculation, which is the reason companies make such a big deal about investing in their brand value != trust (see earlier, David's comment)